Military Members, Vets, Spouses Can Attend This Virtual Job Fair May 14

 According to the site’s FAQ page, participants only need a computer and internet access, as employers will communicate primarily via online chats.
 Updated versions of Google Chrome or Firefox are recommended for viewing and hearing employer presentations.

 Attendees can register for the event on the site and upload their resumes, then search the 40 participating employers by location and positions available.

 When they find a company of interest, job seekers can apply for a position or sign up for chat sessions to ask questions and learn more about the company.

 Employers and attendees can also request private chats to discuss specific opportunities.
 Employers may offer video one-on-one chats, but these sessions are not required if job seekers don’t have access to video conferencing.

-The site encourages job seekers to prepare questions to ask in the chat room and develop an elevator pitch for private interactions with potential employers.
+The site encourages job seekers to prepare questions to ask in the chat room and develop an for private interactions with potential employers.